MBA Admissions Guide

 Chapter 3 – Your Application Resume Akin to the application essay, your application resume is there to promote you to the MBA admissions committee.
 It serves to strengthen your application by showcasing skills, talents, and qualifications that make you the right candidate for your prospective B-school.
 Your MBA application resume should not be a perfect match for your job-hunting resume, though.
 What should you change in your resume, then?
 Find out as you read this chapter.
 Also included are 10 + 1 tips to nail MBA application resume writing.

 Chapter 4 – Letters of Recommendation Learn how to further your cause by getting three recommendation letters from authority figures, as well as general tips on effective letter-writing in this chapter.
 Letters of recommendation serve as official endorsements of your person, skills, abilities, and overall candidature.
 They come from high-ranking executives who are intimately familiar with your work.
-They carry a lot of weight in the applications process, and it’s easy to see why.
+They carry a lot of weight in the application process, and it’s easy to see why.
 Having a current or former supervisor who recommends you validates the claims you have made in your essay and resume.

 Chapter 5 – Business School Admissions Interview Read on to discover the right strategy for approaching the admissions interview.
 Find tips for both preparation and delivery when facing the interview panel.
 You have sent in your application, along with an essay, a resume, three letters of recommendation, and certificates (if any).
 You have aced the GMAT or GRE and have been invited for a face-to-face interview.
 You cannot afford to make any mistakes here.
 It all comes down to this: your admissions interview.